conman526/etchasketch/README.md

 # Etch-a-Sketch 'Game'

 This is a simple program where the user can click on squares and they will change colors.
 This grid can then be reset.
-For a live preview click the link at the upper right.
+For a live preview click the link in the 'About' section.

 Potential future improvements:
  - add ability for user to customize the grid size.